arkeodev/computer-vision/README.md

 **Image Segmentation:** Segmenting images to understand the different objects and their boundaries.

 **Positional Embeddings:** Dissolving the role of positional embeddings in Transformers Models.
+This tries to explains Sinusodial, RoPE (Rotary Positional Embeddings), ALiBi (Attention with Linear Biases) positional embeddings solutions.

 ## Next on My List